Shivin1016/react/readme.md

 React is Library of Javascript which helping in build Dynamic and UI compnents for Web and Mobile applications
     1->Developed at facebook in 2011
-    And it is most widely used js library fro front-end development 2->It is Used to create single page Application 3->By using React Development process is fast and code is so optimzied performance wise 4->By using react -> web page is intect during dynamically changes on web page 5->React is component based / modular
+    And it is most widely used js library for front - end development 2->It is Used to create single page Application 3->By using React Development process is so fast and code is so optimzied performance wise 4->By using react -> web page is intrect during dynamically changes on web page 5->React is component based / modular
     6->React is Virtual DOM ->light weight copy of actual DOM 7->Create single page application with Dynamic updation